MahmoudAhmed2003/MahmoudAhmed2003/README.md

 ## 🙋‍♂️ About me
 ◻️ I'm a highly motivated and creative software developer with a passion for problem-solving  [<img src="Imgs/coding.gif" width="90"/>](image.png) <br>
-◻️ I specialized in mobile apps & embedded systems <br>
+◻️ I specialized in mobile app <br>